A diversion program is a way to deal with your matter out of the court system and give you a chance to avoid a criminal record.

 You will be eligible if:

-- your can be heard in the Magistrates’ Court
+- your offence can be heard in the Magistrates’ Court

-- your offence does not have a minimum or fixed or
+- your offence does not have a minimum or fixed sentence or penalty

 - you agree that you were responsible for the offence.